Abacus: Neurological analysis

 Learning how to calculate with the abacus may improve capacity for mental calculation.
 Abacus-based mental calculation (AMC), which was derived from the abacus, is the act of performing calculations, including addition, subtraction, multiplication, and division, in the mind by manipulating an imagined abacus.
 It is a high-level cognitive skill that runs calculations with an effective algorithm.
 People doing long-term AMC training show higher numerical memory capacity and experience more effectively connected neural pathways.
 They are able to retrieve memory to deal with complex processes.
 AMC involves both visuospatial and visuomotor processing that generate the visual abacus and move the imaginary beads.
 Since it only requires that the final position of beads be remembered, it takes less memory and less computation time.

 Renaissance abacuses

 Binary abacus

 The binary abacus is used to explain how computers manipulate numbers.
 The abacus shows how numbers, letters, and signs can be stored in a binary system on a computer, or via ASCII.
-The device consists of a series of beads on parallel wires arranged in three separate rows.
-The beads represent a switch on the computer in either an "on" or "off" position.
+The device consists of beads on parallel wires arranged in three rows; each bead represents a switch which can be either "on" or "off".